 30 days to produce.
 As a general rule, leather

 takes longer than synthetic, and larger/complex

 to accommodate special needs, so if you really need your

 kit for a vacation or gift, let us know and we'll try to

 |Can I order a leather kit that isn't shown on my camera?|

-certain lizard skins, some of which may be too small to cover larger
+exceptions, such as lizard skins, which may be too small

-palette of coverings, you should browse the color chart.
+full palette of coverings, you should browse the color chart.

 |I am not a camera repair technician.
 Can I re-cover my camera myself?|

 applied by just about anyone with basic hobby skills.
 If

 you don't feel up to the job, we can install any cover

 on any camera you send in.
 Ask for details.
 You will

 |Do I have to remove the old cover?|